ngh1105/AI-Price-Prediction-Oracle/README.md

 ### Adding a New Symbol

-1. Connect your wallet in the frontend
-2. Click "Add Symbol" button
+1. Click "Add Symbol" button (no wallet connection needed!)
-3. Enter symbol code (e.g., `BTC`, `ETH`, `DOGE`)
+2. Enter symbol code (e.g., `BTC`, `ETH`, `DOGE`)
-4. Enter description (optional)
+3. Enter description (optional)
-5. Click "Add Symbol"
+4. Click "Add Symbol"
+5. Transaction is signed automatically using local account (fast, no approval needed)
 6. The system will automatically generate the first prediction

+**Note**: The app automatically creates a local account (private key) when you first open it.
+This account is used for write operations (add symbol, submit predictions) to provide a faster experience without requiring MetaMask approval for each transaction.

 ### Viewing Predictions